-During the summer term, the new cohort spend several sessions in their future classroom, with their new teacher.
+During the summer term the new cohort spend several sessions in their future classroom, with their new teacher.

-There is a short, staggered start to the new school year, with children attending for half days for the first 3 - 5 days, to help to settle all of the children into school life and their new surroundings.
-The induction process is explained on the School website and directly to new parents at the New Parents' Evening in the summer term before children start school.
+There is a short-staggered intake to the new school year to help settle all children into school life and their new surroundings.
+The induction process is explained on the School website and at the New Parents' Evening in the summer term before their child starts school.

-This policy was approved by the governing body on: 13th November 2023
+This policy was approved by the governing body on: 22.10.24

-This policy will be reviewed in October 2024
+This policy will be reviewed in October 2025